api-evangelist/website/_posts/2023-11-18-the-right-way-to-do-the-api-is-always-negotiated-in-the-moment.md

 ---
 published: true
 layout: post
-title: 'The Right Way To Do The API Negotiated In This Moment'
+title: 'The Right Way To Do the API Is Always Negotiated in the Moment'
 image: https://kinlane-productions2.s3.amazonaws.com/the-right-way-to-do-an-api.jpg
 author:
     name: kinlane